 On a baking sheet lined with aluminum foil, place the parchment bags*.
 In each bag place one piece of fish and season with salt and pepper.
 Add to each fish fillet one tablespoon extra virgin olive oil, one tablespoon lemon juice, 2 sprigs of fresh thyme and 4 olives.
 Tightly close the parchment paper bags and bake for 15 minutes.

-If you can’t find parchment bags, you can use regular parchment paper and seal the “papillote parcels” using egg whites.
+*If you can’t find parchment bags, you can use aluminum foil and fold all the edges tightly.